Frequently Asked Questions

 There is very little penalty to under-sizing a blade (beyond the first 20 strokes) and a significant penalty for oversizing it.
 Using a paddle that is too big will increase your chances of early fatigue, injury and inefficiency.

-As a rough guide, the strongest women in the world (those who can chin-up twice their body weight and finish a 500m in around 1.47) use a blade around 780 for sprint events.
+As a rough guide, the strongest women in the world (those who can chin-up twice their body weight and finish a 500m in around 1.47 minutes) use a blade around 780 for sprint events.
 If you are not competing at this level, however strong you think you are, you are not this strong!!

 Paddle length

 Paddle length is perhaps slightly easier to gauge for most people.
 The age-old estimate of being able to reach up and curl your fingers over the top of the paddle is a reasonable starting point.
-This method may not be accurate however if you are over about 6’2” or under 5’2”.
+This method may not be accurate however if you are over 6’2” or under 5’2”.
 The shortest you would want to go with a wing paddle is 190cm and the longest is 220cm (at its shortest).
-This bizarrely accurate formula also works for those within the standard height range.

-Nearly all paddles these days come with either 5 or 10cm adjustment so if you are in doubt, buy a paddle with a bit of wriggle room either side of what you think may be your destination length.
+Nearly all paddles these days come with either 5 or 10cm adjustment so if you are in doubt, buy a paddle with a bit of wriggle room either side of what you think may be your desired length.

 Also remember paddles can always be shortened but we can’t lengthen them!